Staff vs Intern vs Volunteer

 Disclaimer: This article is general information only, not legal advice.
 If you are unsure, always consult with a legal professional regarding your needs.

-Volunteering, Internship, Placement while all these terms describe unpaid work, they are not interchangeable.
+Volunteering, Internship, Placement.
+While all these terms describe unpaid work, they are not interchangeable.
 Also, just because the work is unpaid, the person completing the work is not automatically considered a volunteer.

 Organisations have different obligations towards the person performing unpaid work depending on whether they are performing a volunteer role, work experience, a student placement or an internship.